-Ancient Dodona was originally a sacred place where Gaia, Mother Earth, was worshipped.
-Later, it became a sanctuary for Zeus and Dione, a goddess for whom various conflicting stories exist.
+Ancient Dodona was originally a sacred place where Gaia, Mother Earth, was worshiped.
+Later, it became a sanctuary for the king of the Olympian Gods, Zeus, and a minor goddess, Dione.

-According to some versions, Dione was Zeus’ wife, and also the mother of goddess Aphrodite.
+Various conflicting stories exist about Dione.
+According to one version, Dione was Zeus’ wife, and also the mother of goddess Aphrodite.

-Dodoni was also the home of the earliest oracle in Greece, dating from the 3rd millennium BC.
-This was many centuries before Pythia, the oracle in Delphi, appeared.
+The area of Dodoni was the home of the earliest Oracle in Greece, dating from the 3rd millennium BC.
+This was many centuries before Pythia, the Oracle in Delphi, appeared.
 The first priests were male, but women priestesses appeared in later years.